Skip to main content

 3. Glycine ∞ This amino acid can function as an inhibitory neurotransmitter in the central nervous system.
 Studies have shown that taking glycine before bed can help lower core body temperature and improve subjective sleep quality, helping individuals fall asleep faster and enter deep sleep more readily.

-By meticulously constructing your sleep environment through the strategic management of light, temperature, and nutrition, you create the optimal physiological stage for your growth to perform.
+By meticulously constructing your sleep environment through the strategic management of light, temperature, and nutrition, you create the optimal physiological stage for your growth hormone peptide therapy to perform.
 These interventions are not passive suggestions; they are active, evidence-based components of a sophisticated protocol designed to yield the best possible clinical outcomes.

 Academic